I-NERGY/DeepTSF/README.md

 ### Set up locally using Docker (Recommended)

-To set up locally using docker run the following command in DeepTSF's root directory:
+To set up locally using docker first go to DeepTSF's root directory and rename .env.example to .env.
+Then run the following command in DeepTSF's root directory:

 ```docker-compose up```